 The full letter is available here and makes a punny use of the word “dam” a dozen or so more times.

 The DEQ didn’t find the response so funny.
-Instead, the agency doubled-down on its initial impression of the situation: “The DEQ,” according to Snopes, “later claimed they were fully aware the ‘debris dams’ were beaver dams; the issue, they said, was that the beavers who built them had long since abandoned the dams, but Mr. Tvedten had been continuing to maintain and even build up the dams himself.”
-Tvedten countered by blaming the neighbor whose complaint started this whole thing — Tvedten alleged that the reason the beavers had left the site is because the neighbor had killed them.
+Instead, the agency doubled down on its initial impression of the situation: “The DEQ,” according to Snopes, “later claimed they were fully aware the ‘debris dams’ were beaver dams; the issue, they said, was that the beavers who built them had long since abandoned the dams, but Mr. Tvedten had been continuing to maintain and even build up the dams himself.”
+Tvedten countered by blaming the neighbor whose complaint started this whole thing — Tvedten alleged that the reason the beavers had left the site was because the neighbor had killed them.

 Regardless of what happened to the beavers, it became increasingly clear that Tvedten had probably not been maintaining their dams.
-And it was also clear that absentee dam-building beavers were unlikely to reply to the DEQ’s letter or apply for a permit, and, for that matter, weren’t likely to be bothered by a threat of a $10,000 a day fine.
+And it was also clear that absentee dam-building beavers were unlikely to reply to the DEQ’s letter or apply for a permit, and, for that matter, weren’t likely to be bothered by a threat of a $10,000/day fine.
 The DEQ dropped the investigation a few weeks later.